bitsofcotton/p1/README.md

 # How to use (command line):
     ./p1 <progression>? < data.txt
-    # progression <  0 for next 1 step prediction with some deltas.
+    # progression <  - 1 for next |progression| step prediction.
+    # progression == - 1 for flip one step backward.
     # progression ==   0 for return to average prediction.
-    # 0 < progression  for next |progression| step prediction.
+    # 0    < progression  for next 1 step prediction with some deltas.

 # Tips
 If we heavy tune original input with P1 alternative, we get the form: